jundalisay/spblist/content/en/research/mohammad/quran/sura-007c.md

 98. Do the people of the towns feel secure that Our might will not come upon them by day, while they play?

-99. Do they feel safe from Allah’s plan?
-None feel safe from Allah’s plan except the losing people.
+99. Do they feel safe from Enki’s plan?
+None feel safe from Enki’s plan except the losing people.

 100. Is it not guidance for those who inherit the land after its inhabitants, that if We willed,